Donald Crowhurst: The Golden Globe Race

 The Golden Globe Race was inspired by Francis Chichester's successful single-handed round-the-world voyage, stopping in Sydney.
 The considerable publicity his achievement garnered led a number of sailors to plan the next logical step – a non-stop, single-handed, round-the-world sail.

 The Sunday Times had sponsored Chichester, with highly profitable results, and was interested in being involved with the first non-stop circumnavigation, but it had the problem of not knowing which sailor to sponsor.
 The solution was to promote the Golden Globe Race, a single-handed, round-the-world race, open to all comers, with automatic entry.
-That was in contrast to other races of the time, for which entrants were required to demonstrate their single-handed sailing ability prior to entry.
+That was in contrast to other races of the time, for which entrants were required to demonstrate their single-handed sailing ability before entry.

-Entrants were required to start between 1 June and 31 October 1968, to pass through the Southern Ocean in summer.
+Entrants were required to start between 1 June and 31 October 1968, to pass through the Southern Ocean in the summer.
 The prizes offered were the Golden Globe trophy for the first single-handed circumnavigation, and a £5,000 cash prize for the fastest.
-This was then a considerable sum, equivalent to almost £80,000 in 2019.
+This was then a considerable sum, equivalent to almost £73,000 in 2023.

 The other contestants were Robin Knox-Johnston, Nigel Tetley, Bernard Moitessier, Chay Blyth, John Ridgway, William King, Alex Carozzo and Loïck Fougeron.
 "Tahiti" Bill Howell, a noted multihull sailor and competitor in the 1964 and 1968 OSTAR races, originally signed up as an entrant but did not actually race.

 Crowhurst hired Rodney Hallworth, a crime reporter for the Daily Mail and then the Daily Express, as his public relations officer.